duglin/helloworld/README.md

 ```
 $ ic ks cluster-addon-enable knative CLUSTER_NAME
 ```
+If it prompts you to install Istio, just say `yes`, even if you have Istio already installed - worst case, it'll upgrade it for you.

 This will take a moment or two, and you can see it's done when two things happen, first you see the Istio and Knative namespaces: